DohaElHady/SensorFusionEngineer-UdacityNanoDegree/notes.md

   **To:** add_definitions(-std=c++14)

-# Run and Visualize the Scene
+# LiDAR: Run and Visualize the Scene
 ## 1. Control the Rendered Scene Elements
 - In environment.cpp:
 ```cpp